gaehlerm/SoftwareEngineering/README.md

 ### Pass by reference

 In order for an object to be mutable, it can be either passed by pointer or by reference.
 Passing by pointer is outdated.
 Objects should always be passed by reference.
 If it is passed by const reference it cannot be modified.
-Passing by const reference is very frequently required as passing by value creates a copy of the object and requires a lot of memory.
+Passing by const reference is very frequently required.
+Passing an object by value creates a copy of the object and requires a lot of memory.

+Passing an object by reference or by const reference is an important difference.
+Passing an object by const reference means that it is not going to be changed by the function call.
+At the same time, this is also one point for critisism as passing by const reference should have been the default.
+The compiler won't complain if you forgot a `const` even though you should have used it.
+On the other hand, it would be much safer to use the programming language if `const` was the default value and you had to specify an argument `mutable`.
+This would cause a compiler error if you changed this argument.
+This is done in Rust, one of the more modern programming languages.

 ### Classes

-C++ was one of the first mainstream programming languages to support classes, inheritance, etc. Probably it became so wide spread because most things worked out pretty well, except some details about multiple inheritance. //source?
-But as I told you not to use inheritance, you don’t have to worry about such details.
+C++ was one of the first mainstream programming languages to support classes, inheritance, etc. Probably it became so wide spread because most things worked out pretty well, except some details about multiple inheritance. //source?// But as I told you not to use inheritance, you don’t have to worry about such details.

 There is one thing however that was done better in other languages, in Java for instance.
 In Java, defining an interface is actually called this way, while in C++ or python one has to define an "abstract base class".
 This is the only kind of inheritance that I recommend using.
 Remember when I say you shouldn’t use inheritance: the whole thing with abstract base classes should be named differently and is not affected by this rule.